ihe-k/Pneumonia-Risk-and-Misinformation-Impact-on-Health-Seeking-Behaviours/README.md

 In the script, once the simulation is triggered, the model runs for 30 steps.
 Each step represents an agent-based model simulation run where each agent's behaviour is updated based on their attributes and interactions.
 After each step, the model collects data using the datacollector.

+### Use Cases for the Simulation

+* Public Health Policy Testing: Exploration of the way clinician capacity or misinormation campaigns affect care-seeking outcomes
+* Educating Policymakers: Illustrative examples that highlight the reasons fighting misinformation or buillding clinician trust is essential
+* Modelling Human Psychology: Traditional compartmental disease models do not capture beliefs, trust and behavours change in the way this ABM is able to explore psychosial and behavioural aspects that are critical in modern healthc rises.

 ## Future Interventions
 ### Gift-Giving as Social Incentive and Engine of Social Contagion